 If you are into cars, this is a great article.

 After winning the Elgin National Road Race, held in Elgin, Illinois on 23 August 1919, Duesenberg race car driver Tommy Milton began to focus on one of his top goals: establishing a new land speed record at Dayton Beach, Florida.
 The current record was held by Milton’s rival Ralph De Palma at 149.875 mph (241.001 km/h).
 Milton had been contemplating a land speed record (LSR) car for a long time.
 In December 1916, he and Fred Duesenberg entered into an agreement* to build a car to Milton’s specifications provided Milton would partially fund the vehicle.
 With his share of the Eglin winnings, Milton was one step closer to building the LSR car.

 Brews and Peruse: Examination of a historical document while drinking a craft beer.
-For a more full description, see Brews & Peruse page.
-Consists of three essential components:
+Consisting of three essential components:

 3) My commentary: A tongue in cheek look at an American political event.
 My thoughts, no citations.
 (Italicized)

 In 1940 Franklin Delano Roosevelt needed to make a decision.
 No previous U.S. president had achieved a third term.
 Only two, Theodore Roosevelt and US Grant had attempted to gain third terms, and both efforts were rejected.
 Believing that only he was qualified to lead the country at such a crucial time, FDR decided to run.
 However, gaining the Democrat Party nomination would present a challenge.
 Historical precedence indicated that Americans would once again reject someone desiring a third term, a reality necessitating Roosevelt’s apparent “recruitment” for the nomination.
 Chicago hosted the 1940 Democrat Party Convention and real political theater began on the convention’s first night…